Windows OS Hub

 System.Security.Principal.SecurityIdentifier

-The same PowerShell one-liner command:
+The same PowerShell one-liner:

 (new-object security.principal.ntaccount "jabrams").translate([security.principal.securityidentifier])